-A good portion of your daughter’s behavior is part of a normal developmental process called “separation and individuation.”
-In adolescence, a teenager’s need to identify with her peer group starts to take precedence over her sense of identification with parents and family.
+A good portion of your daughter’s behavior during adolescence is part of a normal developmental process called “separation and individuation.”
+A teenager’s need to identify with her peer group starts to take precedence over her sense of identification with parents and family.
 This usually concludes with complete separation and independence by age 18 or 20.

 You can make your daughter’s transition to adulthood smoother and more navigable if you keep the following suggestions in mind:

 1. Though easier said than done, parents need to reassess their own motives.
 For example: